junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Don't you dare."
 Dean says behind him, in a dangerously broken and cracking voice.
 His eye rims are red.
 "Don't you dare walk out on me like this."

 Cas turns back and looks at him, surprised and confused.
 "I don't understand," he says.
+Brutally honestly.

-Dean offers him one of the two cups of coffee.
+Dean offers one of the two cups of coffee, his hand reaching half-way between them, hanging in the air.
 He stares at coffee cup instead of Cas.
 "Come over here and sit down and drink your coffee," he says gruffly.
+He swallows hard.

 Cas eyes the coffee carefully, then studies Dean's look.
 He tries so hard, but he can't decipher human expression as well as he hopes he can.
 He takes the coffee cup hesitantly.

-Dean presses a hand in his eye socket.
+Dean presses the hand in his eye socket.
 "I fucked up, Cas," he whispers through shivering lips.
 "There's this curse, a spell.
 It messed me up so bad I can't think."
 He looks up, running into Cas's eyes, desperate and pleading.

 Cas tilts his head, worried.